 Inbound marketing attracts, engages, and delights consumers through tailored experiences and content.
 Think of it as a continuous user journey.
 It stands in opposition to outbound marketing, which pushes messaging onto prospects through tactics like cold calling.

-Content creation, including email, within an inbound marketing strategy, aims to build brand awareness, spark potential customers’ interest, address pain points, develop trust, and strengthen the brand-consumer relationship.
-In addition to sales, you get a warm audience that you can then qualify for follow-up marketing initiatives.
+Content creation, including email, within an inbound marketing strategy aims to build brand awareness, spark potential customers’ interest, address pain points, develop trust, and strengthen the brand-consumer relationship.
+In addition to sales, you get a warm audience to qualify for follow-up marketing initiatives.

 Where does email fit into an inbound marketing and sales strategy?